-Be bold,-do not grieve, For yet thou shalt leave At the sound of the trumpet blast, This baseness behind, With the earth-worm that's blind, When the grave and its power is past.
+Be bold,-do not grieve, For yet thou shalt leave At the sound of the trumpet blast, This baseness behind, With the earth-worm that's blind,

+When the grave and its power is past.

 The opening stanzas of Buchanan's Spiritual Song, called "Winter," are as follows.
-After giving a description of the season, the poet moralizes over it, and applies it according to his manner:-
+After giving a description of the season, the poet moralizes over it, and applies it according to his manner.-

-For our havoc who's braced, When for spoil thus he rises, All grace he despises, Free of softness and pity, Full of plunder and waste.
+The Summer now leaves us, And near Winter grieves us---Vegetation's true foe; For our havoc who's braced, When for spoil thus he rises,

+All grace he despises,

+Free of softness and pity, Full of plunder and waste.
 His dark wings overspreading, And the solar rays shading, From their nest he calls forth

-His chill ravaging brood ; Snow pure white, and flying, Or in drifts and heaps lying, And hailstones like shot.
+His chill ravaging brood ; Snow pure white, and flying, Or in drifts and heaps lying, And hailstones like shot,